Tinted-dev/Final_project/README.md

 📬 Contact

 1. 📘 Project Overview
-The Garbage Collection Portal is a full-stack web application designed to streamline the process of finding, managing, and interacting with garbage collection services.
-It serves as a digital bridge between communities and waste service providers.
+The Garbage Collection Portal is a full-stack web ap plication designed to streamline the process of find ing, managing, and interacting with garbage collecti on services.
+It serves as a digital bridge between c ommunities and waste service providers.

 🎯 Key Objectives
 Users: Easily discover and filter garbage collection companies by region and services.

-Companies: Register and manage profiles to reach a broader customer base.
+Companies: Register and manage profiles to reach a b roader customer base.

 Admins: Manage company approvals, services, regions, and user accounts.

 2. ✨ Features
 🌍 Public & General Users (No Login)